-For Colleen’s Weekly Poetry Challenge, you can write your poem in one of the forms defined below.
-Click on the link to learn about each type:
+For Colleen’s Weekly Poetry Challenge, you can write your poem in one of the forms defined in the Poetry Challenge Cheatsheet.

 Here are some great sites that will help you write your poetry and count syllables.

 Find out how many syllables each word has.
-I use this site for all my Haiku and Tanka poems.
-Click on the “Workshop” tab to create your Haiku or Tanka.
+I use this site for all my Haiku and tanka poems.
+Click on the “Workshop” tab to create your poetry.

 I will publish the Tuesday prompt post at 12: 03 A.M.
-Mountain Standard Time (Denver Time).
+Mountain Standard Time.
 That should give everyone time to see the prompt from around the world.

 The rules are simple.